Rodrigo-Duarte-8128/rental-manager/README.md

 Notes:
  - The app assumes that items are rented and returned in the same day.
- - The app does not allow for items edits while there are active rentals.
+ - The app does not allow for item edits while there are active rentals.
 This is to prevent unexpected behaviour when modifying the underlying items of an active rental.